janhesters/react-router-saas-template/README.md

 3 paid tiers, and one enterprise (custom) tier.
 All paid tiers have a free trial.
 The free trial is 14 days and always for the highest plan.

 If you need different pricing structures (e.g. freemium, one-time payments, etc.) you'll have to write that code yourself.
 But this template's structure makes it easy to customize the pricing page, the web hook handlers, etc.

+For each price, set the "Product tax code" to "SaaS" and the "Unit label" to "seat".

 #### Set Up The Dashboard